 Stewart Baker, general counsel to the NSA has said, “Metadata absolutely tells you everything about somebody’s life.
 If you have enough metadata, you don’t really need content.”

 For cyber security, metadata are all the informations around the packet and the traffic.
-Specifically, we have at least the source and destination IP addresses and the TCP (or UDP) port numbers.
-We can learn a lot from those alone.
+Specifically, we have at least the source and destination IP addresses and the TCP (or UDP) port numbers, the IN and OUT packets, the window length, etc… We can learn a lot from those alone and by combining the message sequence of two ip addresses.
 Likewise we can learn a lot from the metadata associated with a call from a mobile phone.
 That metadata includes at least: calling party, called party, cell information, possibly GPS location information, and call duration.

 Consider an IP datagram from an IP address at Company X to one at Company Y. If we see repeated traffic between those two addresses or address ranges, we can surmise that at least one person at each of these companies is communicating.
 If the communication is over TCP port 25, we see that it is highly likely that email is being exchanged between the two organizations.
 (Yes, port 25 could be used for something else in order to confuse the observer.)
 If in that case we have access to the whole IP datagram, and the contents of that datagram are unencrypted, we could read the email messages.